-How much it will cost you depends on the price of the units themselves, as well as a tradesperson's fees to install them.
-Split air con units can vary dramatically from $600 to $5500, depending on:
+The total cost will depend on the price of the units you select, and the tradesperson's fees to install them.
+Split air con units can vary dramatically in price from $600 to $5500, depending on:

 - size and capacity (measured in kilowatts – see what size you need)